 Blount students take fixed course offerings in their first and final years in the program.
 In between, they take elective seminars offered in a range of different disciplines.
-To view a course description, click on the course title.
+For a more in-depth discussion of our curriculum visit our curriculum page.

 Convocation – BUI 100

 Taken in both the fall and spring semesters of the first year, during Convocation the entire first-year cohort gathers to listen to and question speakers who have come to speak specifically to Blount scholars.
 These speakers range from Blount professors who give practical writing advice, to various departments on campus sharing opportunities for Blount students, to eccentric and often famous guest speakers that occasionally bring gifts.

 Culture and nature are not merely the spaces we inhabit, they are the principal objects of human reflection and interpretation, or should be.
 This year-long course uses a survey of influential texts in philosophy, science, religion, political theory, and literature produced in the West over three millennia to provide students with an introductory practicum in the interpretation of culture and nature.
 Within this framework, more specific concepts to be explored will include the nature of society, the nature of the individual, the nature of government and justice as regulatory mechanisms between the two, the nature of power in its various forms, the concept of nature itself, and America as a social experiment in which these concepts are continually interpreted and reinterpreted.

 300-level seminars change from semester to semester and year to year.
 Whatever their particular focus, all proceed under the aegis of the inquiry at the heart of the program: investigating conceptions of culture, nature, and the individual.
 Go to our current student page to see what we are offering this semester.
 Below are just a few of the courses we’ve offered recently; clicking courses’ titles will reveal their descriptions: